serafdev/serafdev/README.md

 - Other random things like Finance @HEC, International Trade @Cegep, some Physics here and there

 ## Work
-Currently working as a Software Contractor and doing DevOps work for the community @MoonodeOrg
+Started Software Engineering professionally on December 2016 and am currently working as a Software Contractor (start 2019) and doing DevOps work for the community @MoonodeOrg and @ccil-kbw

-- Software Contractor @SerafInc.
-19.05-Present
-  - Programmer @Desjardins 19.07-19.11
-  - Programmer @Bell 19.11-21.05, 22.09-Present
-- Cloud Engineer @MariaDB.
-21.04-22.09
-- Programmer @Cofomo.
-19.01-19.06
-- Software Engineer @Faimdata.
-16.12-18.12

 Thanks